fomenta/TaxCalc/Readme.rst

 ===========

 * Vendor country always counts for tax calculation
-* Tax fee is always a percentage (not a specific value) of the order/product monetary amount.
+* Tax fee is always a percentage (not a specific amount) of the order/product monetary amount.
 * For cases when a country is tax exempt, simply put zero to the TaxPercentage fields.
 * Product name is irrelevant for the tax calculation, and thus, it was not included on the TaxRequestOrderItem
 * On cases on which country taxes and state taxes apply, TaxPercentage will hold the sum of both percentages.